jamesg6197/P72-Hackathon/README.md

 <img src="https://github.com/bsun1220/cubist_info/blob/main/images/example.png" alt="drawing" width="600"/>
 </p>

-We propose an app **FoodVendor** to promote business cooperation and efficiency.
-A vendor can check **FoodVendor** to check where they go for the day.
+We propose an app **VendorMap** to promote business cooperation and efficiency.
+A vendor can check **VendorMap** to check where they go for the day.
 When they have decided on a location, they can indicate this so other vendors are better prepared.
 This creates a network effect where more vendors will join the app so there is greater accuracy for everyone.

 <p align="center">
 <img src="https://github.com/bsun1220/cubist_info/blob/main/images/logo.png" alt="drawing" width="300"/>